Sean Spicer's career moment

 Spicer's role is incredibly complicated because he is a liaison between the media and the president.

-"I have never lied," he said, adding, "If you lose the respect and trust of the press corps you've got nothing."
+"I have never lied," Spicer said, adding, "If you lose the respect and trust of the press corps you've got nothing."